M-Laventure/ft_printf/README.md

 ## Introduction

-ft_printf is a project consisting in rebuild  the well known function "printf" in C by reproducing some of its behaviors You can refer to the man of printf to understand its behavior or to this link below for a more readable explanation https://web.archive.org/web/20160417011548/http://alain.dancel.free.fr/c/c60_10.htm
+ft_printf is a project consisting in rebuilding the well-known function "printf" in C by reproducing some of its behaviors.
+You can refer to the man of printf to understand its behavior or to those links below for a more readable explanation :

+https://web.archive.org/web/20160417011548/http://alain.dancel.free.fr/c/c60_10.htm

 https://www.ibisc.univ-evry.fr/~petit/Enseignement/Modelisation-en-C/printf-conversions-format.pdf